SEESolutions-it/DpdlEngine/README.md

 println("testing Dpdl embedded OCaml..")

-# parameter to instruct OCaml to compile the embedded code (faster).
+# parameter to instruct the Dpdl runtime to compile the embedded code (faster execution).
 Without this option the code is interpreted
 dpdl_stack_push("compile")

 # we add a variable to the dpdl stack so that we can access it in the embedded OCaml